Rik Smits: NBA career

-Smits was named to the Eastern Conference All-Star Team in 1998, delivering 10 points, seven rebounds and four assists, including a spectacular behind-the-back pass to New Jersey Nets forward Jayson Williams who followed immediately with a slam dunk.
+Smits was named to the Eastern Conference All-Star Team in 1998, delivering ten points, seven rebounds and four assists, including a behind-the-back pass to New Jersey Nets forward Jayson Williams who followed immediately with a slam dunk.

 Smits developed nerve damage in his feet from wearing tight shoes as a teenager.
 To help recover during the off-season, he spent time relaxing at his summer retreat in Walton, New York, where he was a regular attendee of The Afton Fair.
 Foot problems hobbled Smits for the majority of his career, and he retired at the conclusion of the Pacers' 1999–2000 season, after Indiana was defeated by the Los Angeles Lakers in the NBA Finals 4 games to 2.

 After four surgeries to repair nerve damage to his feet, Smits underwent intensive back surgery in November 2009 to correct cracks in one joint that link his vertebrae.
 Smits has also undergone arthroscopic surgery on his left knee and had bone chips removed from his left ankle.

-Smits was selected to the Pacers' 40th Anniversary Team, which was chosen by the fans.
+Smits was selected to the Pacers' 40th Anniversary Team, chosen by the fans.
 He ended up with the fourth most votes, trailing only Reggie Miller, Mel Daniels and Jermaine O'Neal.

 National team career

-Smits has also played for the senior Netherlands national team. he played at 1986 FIBA World Championship, and at EuroBasket 1987.
+Smits has also played for the senior Netherlands national team.
+He played in the 1986 FIBA World Championship and EuroBasket 1987.